Mathutil

 math.range(start, stop, step)

-• Description: Generates a table of numbers from start to stop in increments of step.
+- Description: Generates an array of numbers from start to stop with optional step.
+Extends the global

 math.diff(a, b)